 Are European Hornets in the US?

-With a name like European Hornet, you would think that they would be exclusively in Europe, but they have made their way around the world and are found throughout the US as well.
+With a name like European Hornet, you would think that they would be exclusively in Europe, but they are present around the world including the US as well.
 In this post, you’ll learn some facts about the European hornet!

 Where do they live?

-While the European hornet was originally found throughout parts of Europe, they have since traveled all over the world.
+The European hornet originated throughout parts of Europe, but eventually traveled all over the world.
 They ended up coming to the US in the mid 19th century and have since spread even further south.
 A few cases have sprung up even in Guatemala!